Breast Cancer Reconstruction Surgery

 Breast Health After Breast Reconstruction

 Women with breast cancer who are facing mastectomy and the option of breast reconstruction surgery should consult with their breast surgeon and a board-certified plastic surgeon to establish a team approach to their surgery and recovery, and develop a follow-up plan.
-For more information, visit our comprehensive article on breast cancer screening.

 Risks of Breast Reconstruction